oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/Tooltip/index.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/components/Common/Tooltip/index.tsx)

 This code defines a React component called `Tooltip` that renders a tooltip window with a message when the user hovers over or clicks on a target element.
 The tooltip is positioned relative to the target element and can be customized with an offset and a delay.
-The component uses the `useAlephiumConnectContext` hook to access the current route, theme, and mode of the Alephium Connect app.
+The component uses the `useOxygeniumConnectContext` hook to access the current route, theme, and mode of the Oxygenium Connect app.

 The `Tooltip` component uses several React hooks to manage its state and layout.
 The `useState` hook is used to manage the `isOpen` state of the tooltip window, which is initially set to `false`.
 The `useMeasure` hook is used to measure the size and position of the target element and the tooltip window.
 The `useLayoutEffect` hook is used to update the layout of the tooltip window when the target element or the `isOpen` state changes.
 The `useEffect` hook is used to update the `isOpen` state when the `open` prop or the `context.open` state changes.